astronomer/docs/learn/cloud-ide-tutorial.md

 2. Give your pipeline a name and description and click **Create**.
 The pipeline editor for the new pipeline will open automatically.

-The name you give your pipeline will be the name of the DAG which the Cloud IDE will create from your input.
+The name you give your pipeline will be the name of the DAG which the Astro Cloud IDE will create from your input.
 Names of pipelines must be unique within a project and can't contain special characters.

 ## Step 3: Configure a connection

 To run your ML model on data, you need to connect to your database.
 Thankfully, the Astro Cloud IDE handles connection configuration for you!

-1. Click **Environment** to add connections, variables, and dependencies to your Cloud IDE project.
+1. Click **Environment** to add connections, variables, and dependencies to your Astro Cloud IDE project.

     ![Configure a connection](/img/guides/cloud_ide_environment_button.png)